 - Utilize principles of health education, adult learning, and the teaching-learning process to meet the learning needs of childbearing families

-If you already work in maternal-child nursing, application can be made through Prior Learning Assessment to challenge the clinical experience.
+If you already work in maternal-child nursing, application can be made through Prior Learning Assessment and Recognition (PLAR) to challenge the clinical experience.
 Proof of work experience must be provided.

 Challenge exams for Introduction to Perinatal Nursing 1 and 2 will be available in Fall 2017 for Nurses with appropriate knowledge, skills and clinical experience who believe they are able to proceed more quickly through the certificate.
 Prerequisites for the challenge exam include current/recent clinical experience and related knowledge.

 Please contact the plar [at] mohawkcollege.ca (PLAR office) for further details.